cjcenizal/complex-view/README.md

 Architecting an Angular app can be tricky, especially as it grows in complexity.
 How do you break it up and keep code modular?

 I’m not a sports guy, but I know beer pong and Calvinball, so I made an app for managing my fantasy teams for these two classic sports.
+See it in action at http://cjcenizal.github.io/complex-view.

 **Gotta stay focused!**